typedb/typedb-docs-web/README.md

 ### Prerequisites

+1. The `content` submodule must be fetched.
-1. Install Node.js v18, preferably through [NVM (Node Version Manager)](https://github.com/nvm-sh/nvm)
+2. Install Node.js v18, preferably through [NVM (Node Version Manager)](https://github.com/nvm-sh/nvm): `nvm install 18`, or `nvm use 18` if already installed
-2. With `docs` as your working directory, run `npm i` to install Node.js, Antora, Gulp and all required `node_modules`
+3. In the project root directory run `npm i` to install Antora, Gulp and all required `node_modules`

 #### Caveats